 If you already have existing JavaScript projects, don't worry - you can easily migrate to TypeScript.
 TypeScript supports backward compatibility with existing JavaScript code, which means you can use your JavaScript files in TypeScript projects without any modification.

 This backward compatibility enables a smooth transition to TypeScript, allowing you to take advantage of its advanced features while preserving your existing code.
-It also makes it easier to collaboration between developers who use TypeScript and those who use JavaScript, as both can work together on the same project.
+It also facilitates collaboration between developers using TypeScript and those using JavaScript, as both can work together in the same project.